skoerfgen/ACMECert/README.md

 ###### Parameters
 > **`termsOfServiceAgreed`**
 >
-> By passing `TRUE`, you agree to the Terms Of Service of the selected CA. (Must be set to `TRUE` in order to successully register an account.)
+> By passing `TRUE`, you agree to the Terms Of Service of the selected CA. (Must be set to `TRUE` in order to successfully register an account.)
 >
 > Hint: Use [getTermsURL()](#acmecertgettermsurl) to get the link to the current Terms Of Service.